-The Pozen Center Human Rights Internship Program provides an opportunity for non-governmental organizations, government agencies, and international institutions to host a University of Chicago student for a ten-week summer internship at no cost to the host organization.
+The Human Rights Summer Internship Program enables non-governmental organizations, government agencies, and international institutions to host a University of Chicago student for an 8- to 10-week summer internship at no cost to the host organization.

-Upon acceptance of an internship offer, the student and host organization negotiate a work plan to outline the internship projects and responsibilities.
-This work plan is approved by the Pozen Center before the student is issued their grant award.
-View a copy of the Work Plan Agreement.
+Upon acceptance of an internship offer, the student and host organization negotiate a learning plan that outlines the internship projects and responsibilities.
+This learning plan is reviewed by the Pozen Center before the student is issued their grant award.
+View a copy of the Learning Plan Agreement.

-- Maintain contact with the student intern and host organization to support completion of the internship.
+The Pozen Center supports students throughout the process.
+We maintain contact with the student intern and host organization to support the completion of the internship.

 Please direct any internship openings and questions to Assistant Director Cliff Chan.